 There have been no changes to the valuation approach used and no significant exercise of judgement in arriving at the values shown.

-There are no unlisted equities, derivatives, loans or mortgages.
-Leasing arrangements are as at the balance sheet in the 2022 financial statements.
+There are no unlisted equities, derivatives, loans, mortgages or leases included in the balance sheet in the 2023 financial statements.
 There are no deferred tax assets.